 Every team comes out of the draft feeling like winners for picking their top prospects.
 Experts will have their opinions on whether they made the right pick or not.
-NFL teams sometimes need to take a risk on a pick to try to put them over the top.
+NFL teams sometimes need to take risks on draft picks to try to put them over the top.
 Here is a list of five players that are considered risky picks.

 Draft Risk: Jordan Love, QB, Packers

 Anytime a team picks a quarterback in the first round of the draft when they already have a great quarterback is risky.
 The most obvious reason is Aaron Rodgers won’t be too happy to have his eventual replacement as his backup.
 Having that lack of trust and belief from the coaching staff has to be hard on the veteran.
+More so, the franchise could have used one of their early draft picks on a weapon for Rodgers, rather than his replacement.
 Then again, Rodgers is one of the best quarterbacks in NFL history so he won’t feel too threatened by Jordan Love.

 This is an example of the Packers hoping to have found the next Patrick Mahomes.
 Love has a lot of potential with his arm strength on deep balls and athleticism when he scrambles.
 What has scared draft experts is how poorly he played in 2019 and how his production went down.
 Granted, he played on Utah State which is not a top school, but that would be enough to scare teams away.